dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 ## Discussion with Professor
 10/19
+1. Fail to estimate time between restaurant and restaurant in the time map (rr edge), possiblely due to inaccurate raw data casued by inaccurate POI data.
+2. Try to estimate cc edge.

 10/12
 1. The Introduction draft 1 is rejected by the professor.
 Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.